 This may actually play as long as a sizable percentage of the poor really are fairly recent immigrants from places where conditions really are worse than “here.”
 How long this state can be maintained when the poor are overwhelmingly a permanent underclass of native born citizens, whose standard of living is slipping down into 3rd-world levels I would hesitate to say.
 It probably helps to have the periodic “little foreign war” to distract public attention to.
 Which will buy you the time needed to acquire an outside enemy.
 Sometimes a legitimate one.

 Under this scenario, the poor are not usually educated to such a degree, or in such a style which would enable them to effectively better themselves in the society of the actual day, but, rather, in a manner which would have been regarded as mostly sufficient a generation or two earlier.
 The resulting backwardness of the lower socioeconomic levels also serves the purposes of the enforcers, since much of their position as the would-be “rescuers/protectors of society” depends upon there always being a highly visible, and visibly inferior, underclass to demonize.
 (Note; After the original publication of this article, the very next issue of the L.A.
 Weekly ran a cover article comparing the education given in the AP classes in two L.A. public schools in respectively, the Valley and South L.A.
-I won’t say that they altogether agreed with me, but neither did the reporter make a clear contradiction.)
+I won’t say that they altogether agreed with me, but neither did the journalist voice any clear contradiction.)

 • • • •